vvanpo/etiketfs/README.md

   * Each format can expose a variable number of intrinsic properties for files they identify.
   * The filesystem implements a special `system` format which present some universal read-only properties.
-Some are intrinsic, like the list of identified formats, file size, and a content hash, and some are extrinsic attributes, like added/modified/accessed timestamps.
+Some are intrinsic, like file size or a content hash, and some are extrinsic, like added/modified/accessed timestamps.
   * The user can define any number of mutable extrinsic attributes.

   Metadata values and derived property parameters are typed, using a handful of